kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise2.rst

 ``fslview_deprecated Sepia_total-field.nii.gz``

 The first dataset is the unwrapped phase images (unit in radian).
-Play the movie to see the phase development over time.
-All the zebra-line pattern and phase jumps are gone in the later echo images (e.g. near the prefontal cortex [113 195 65]).
+Play the movie to see the phase development.
+All the zebra-line pattern and phase jumps are gone in the later echo images (e.g. near the prefrontal cortex [113 195 65]).

-.. note:: In addition to the ability of phase unwrapping, Laplacian based operation removes some of the harmonic fields.
+.. note:: Besides the ability of phase unwrapping, Laplacian based operation removes some harmonic fields.
 Therefore, the phase values in the unwrapped phase map cannot be comparable to the raw wrapped phase.

-The second dataset corresponds to the frequency (Hz) map which was computed using the unwrapped phase images at the different echo times illustraed in Eq.:eq:`fpt`:
+The second dataset corresponds to the frequency (Hz) map which was computed using the unwrapped phase images at the different echo times illustrated in Eq. :eq:`fpt`:

 .. math::
    frequency = \frac{phase}{time}